luizbgomide/EclipsePhase2e-ptbr/src/08/01-fear-and-paranoia.md

 ## Catching Up

 You've been doing a great job in re-acclimating yourself to the state of things.
-I know it's hard, a lot of time has passed since the backup you are re-instantiated from was made.
+I know it’s hard, a lot of time has passed since the backup you are re-instantiated from was made.

-Here's the next series of updates.
+Here’s the next series of updates.

 </blockquote>